Taylor Steele (filmmaker): Current works

-Steele for two years (2013-2014) worked as the Creative Director of Corona for Australia with a focus on commercial directing.
+In 2013 and 2014, Steele worked as the Creative Director of Corona for Australia, with a focus on commercial directing.

-Steele's most recent film, PROXIMITY, a visceral portrait of modern surfing.
-The film follows eight of the world's best surfers - four legends and four rising stars - as they search for new waves and deeper understanding in exotic destinations.
-Starring Kelly Slater, Rob Machado, Shane Dorian, Dave Rastovich, John John Florence, Craig Anderson, Steph Gilmore and Albee Layer.
+Steele's most recent film, PROXIMITY, also focused on modern surfing.
+The film follows eight of the world's best surfers as they search for new waves and deeper understanding in exotic destinations.
+It stars Kelly Slater, Rob Machado, Shane Dorian, Dave Rastovich, John John Florence, Craig Anderson, Steph Gilmore, and Albee Layer.